 “I find it very difficult, but I have to respect his decision.
 We cannot forget everything we did together.
 We had a wonderful course and we achieved our big goals.
 It’s been five years that we rub shoulders every day.
 It’s like a friend, a partner, almost a brother that I lose.
 We can say it like that.
 Charlie, I loved him a lot, we got along.”

-In 2014 the duo claimed silver at the Canadian junior level, and won the Junior Grand Prix later that year.
+In 2014, the duo claimed silver at the Canadian junior level, and won the Junior Grand Prix Final that December.
 A few months later they ranked second at the 2015 World Junior Championships.

 Séguin and Bilodeau mined silver in 2016 and 2018 and bronze in 2015 at the national level; were two-time Challenger Series medallists (gold in 2016 and bronze in 2017 at Autumn Classic International), and won three medals on the Grand Prix circuit (bronze at 2015 Skate America, bronze at 2015 Trophée Éric Bompard and gold at 2016 Skate America).
 Their highest placement in three appearances at the World Championships was eighth in 2015.